-- opportunities afforded by work at the humanitarian-development-peace nexus, targeting the pastoral and agropastoral communities that are traditionally served through humanitarian relief or social protection systems in Afar, Amhara, Gambella, Oromia, Somali and Tigray regions.
+- 74. WFP will support the provision of conditional in-kind food or CBTs to PSNP core clients in selected woredas in Somali Region.
+Participants in public works projects will receive assistance.40 The scalable nature of the PSNP will be leveraged to operationalize the opportunities afforded by work at the humanitarian-development-peace nexus, targeting the pastoral and agropastoral communities that are traditionally served through humanitarian relief or social protection systems in Afar, Amhara, Gambella, Oromia, Somali and Tigray regions.
 These investments in the PSNP will contribute to reductions in intercommunal conflict and strengthen peace-building efforts. - 75.
 WFP will support efforts to complement the PSNP with other resilience-building interventions, including improving the quality of public works, especially soil and water management, building on WFP's approach to resilience building; and facilitating weather-indexed livestock and crop insurance, financial services and livelihood diversification for smallholder farmers and pastoralists.
-Capacity strengthening will support government and private sector partners in enhancing climate risk management tools and systems. - 76.
-WFP will support resilience and livelihood interventions for refugees and host communities, contributing to the National Comprehensive Refugee Response Strategy and addressing root causes of migration.
-Formulation of this activity will follow a conflict-sensitive approach and will feature crop and livestock production, job creation, strengthening of market systems, financial inclusion, capacity strengthening of local institutions and systems, and natural resources management, including safe access to fuel and energy. - 77.
-Gender analysis will facilitate the mainstreaming of gender equality and women's empowerment into the design and implementation of all activities, with equitable targeting of women and men.
+Capacity strengthening will support government and private sector partners in enhancing climate risk management tools and systems. - WFP will support resilience and livelihood interventions for refugees and host communities, 76. contributing to the National Comprehensive Refugee Response Strategy and addressing root causes of migration.
+Formulation of this activity will follow a conflict-sensitive approach and will feature crop and livestock production, job creation, strengthening of market systems, financial inclusion, capacity strengthening of local institutions and systems, and natural resources management, including safe access to fuel and energy. - Gender analysis will facilitate the mainstreaming of gender equality, disability inclusion and women's empowerment into the design and implementation of all activities, with equitable targeting of women and men.
 For example, women will be targeted for resilience activities, and women-headed households with adult members with disabilities will have reduced work requirements in insurance-for-assets projects.
 WFP will foster linkages to nutrition and women's empowerment activities under the PSNP by increasing women's leadership and role in decision making.

-- 78. Activity 4 (school feeding) will be implemented through the federal Ministry of Education and regional bureaux of education, finance and agriculture.
+- Activity 4 (school feeding) will be implemented through the federal Ministry of Education and regional bureaux of education, finance and agriculture.
 WFP's partners for HGSF are FAO and the International Fund for Agricultural Development (IFAD).
 Other partners include UNICEF, UNFPA, individual smallholder farmers and farmer cooperatives. - 79.
-Activity 5 (social protection and livelihood support) will be implemented in cooperation with the Ministry of Agriculture and regional bureaux of agriculture, the Ministry of Finance, NDRMC, ARRA, the Ministry of Women, Children and Youth and the Ministry of Water, Irrigation and Electricity.
+Activity 5 (social protection and livelihood support) will be implemented in cooperation with the Ministry of Agriculture and regional bureaux of agriculture, the Ministry of Finance, NDRMC, ARRA, the Ministry of Women, Children and Youth and the Ministry of Water, Irrigation and Electricity Energy.
 WFP will also work with FAO, IFAD, the Joint United Nations Programme on HIV/AIDS, UNHCR, UN-Women and private sector entities, such as insurance companies, banks, financial service providers and mobile money transfer operators.